BU-CLOUD-S20/Networking-inside-of-Kubernetes/README.md

   - Debug and test some more
   - Work on stretch goals

-## 7. Risks
+## 8. Risks
 Potential risks for our project:
 + Our implementation is not scalable.
+We do not know how well CPISync handles many long logs.
-+ Our algorithm may not be able to have enough consistency or reliability to offer a legitimate alternative to the Raft algorithm
++ Our implementation may not have enough consistency or reliability to demonstrate a legitimate alternative to RAFT.